mocnik-science/osm-python-tools/docs/data.md

 ```
 Information about the packages [xarray](http://xarray.pydata.org) and [pandas](http://pandas.pydata.org) can be found on their websites.

+## Undocumented methods

-The following commands are not documented:
+The following methods are not documented:
 * `drop`: drop a row
 * `apply`: apply a function to the data
 * `toColumn`: apply `select` and produce a column from the resulting data